 If the things that catch our attention are something that weighs us down or makes us feel tense, for instance, I am so afraid of X or I am not sure I can do this or I hate X, it’s okay, too.
 Accept that these are the things that have absorbed our attention at the moment.

-What we can do next is rewriting these sentences by framing it into an open-neutral question instead.
+What we can do next is rewriting these sentences by framing them into an open-neutral question instead.
 For instance, What would I do if I am not afraid of X, or What is possible if I am sure that I can do this, or What can I do to be better at this?, or How would my life change if I do not hate X?

 We do not need to answer this question.
 This question can be our mantra, too.